Jack of all Inverts

 Enclosure

-Young caterpillars can be housed in a 32 oz deli cup, but once they start to lose their orange banding it's time to move them into a mesh pop up.
+Young caterpillars can be housed in a 32oz deli container, but once they start to lose their orange banding it's time to move them into a mesh pop up.
 Avoid overcrowding in later instars.
 Ends of branches can be snipped and placed in water to remain fresh.

 Breeding